NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/HTXIC Reversing 101.md

 {{< figure src="/images/HTXIC-Reversing101/photo_2021-12-20_08-11-23.jpg" >}}

-PS: The CTF came in a mixed reality concept where instead of the usual web portal where we submit our flags, it is done in a Unity game mirroring the HTX Office in real life.
-We get to see our teammates in game too in various avatars and have to hunt for 'quests' in game to unlock the CTF challenges.
+PS: The CTF came in a mixed reality/game world concept where instead of the usual web portal where we submit our flags, it is done in a Unity game mirroring the HTX Office in real life.
+We get to see our teammates in game too in various avatars and have to uncover/hunt for 'quests' in game to unlock the CTF challenges.
 Other than the lack of features in-game like the ability to chat, this CTF was quite a novel one replacing the face to face physical competitions in this COVID-19 pandemic.

 # Understanding the binary